NINJA2GL-DEV/Xiaomi4Unlocked/README.md

 Also You Can Update Custom Firmware From The App

+# BIG PROJECT

+Soon We Will Start To Selling Our e-scooters [ Street Legal ]
 # Donate
 This Is A Very Big Project For The Future Donate To Help Us